vuestorefront/vue-storefront/docs/guide/cookbook/checklist.md

 #### 2. How to use Vue plugins

 One thing you must avoid is using `Vue.use` multiple times and you can make it sure by calling it always inside `once`.
-In the _VueStorefront_ code you can pretty often find a snippet like this:
+In the Vue Storefront code you can pretty often find a snippet like this:

 ```js
 import { once } from '@vue-storefront/core/helpers'